-One of the first tasks you should do with your client is review the Unpaid Bills Report, primarily because the client will know best if the bills that are open are still due and payable to the vendor.
+One of the first tasks to do with your client is review the Unpaid Bills report, primarily because the client knows best whether the bills that are open are still due and payable to the vendor.

 What exactly are you looking for on the aging report?
 You might be looking for vendor credits that are aged and have not been applied to current open vendor bills.
-Or, as Chapter 7 "Setting Up Vendors," and Chapter 8 "Managing Vendors" documented, you might see several aged item receipts for vendors you know your client has paid.
+Or, as Chapters 7 and 8 documented, you might see several aged item receipts for vendors that you know your client has paid.